 Another reason comparisons get messy is that “EMF” includes multiple categories.
 RF, electric fields, magnetic fields, and dirty electricity are not evaluated the same way.
 A document about RF transmitter compliance does not automatically answer a magnetic-field question from wiring.
 A building guideline for sleeping areas may not be written for the same purpose as a device approval standard.

 Units matter too.
 RF may be discussed in power density or electric-field strength.
 Magnetic fields may be discussed in milligauss or microtesla.
 Electric fields may be discussed in volts per meter or body voltage depending on method.
 Dirty electricity may be assessed with instrument-specific readings or frequency analysis.
-Comparing numbers without the unit and method can create false certainty.
+Comparing numbers without the field type, unit, and method can create false certainty.

 Different numbers do not automatically mean one side is lying.